Amy's Story

 She got even stronger after a ruptured ACL wrecked her first year playing US college basketball for the University of Hawaii.

-“I went over there with a torn ACL so all I could do in my rehab was stationary catch and shoot,” Amy says.
+“I went over there with a torn ACL so all I could do in my rehab was stationary catch and shoot,” Amy said.

 “So the injury sucked, but I was on the shooting machine every day and then from there the shooting just took off ... and I just got better and better, I guess.”